rexresearch.com

 [0073] The content of the amphiphilic component (C/D) in the

-invention to provide optimized and clean fuels which can be burnt with
+the invention to provide optimized and clean fuels which can

-and particulate matter (PM) are to be suppressed as far as possible,
+particulate matter (PM) are to be suppressed as far as

-this object is achieved by employing bicontinuous optimum
+invention, this object is achieved by employing bicontinuous

-microemulsions as the fuel and by adding emulsifier systems to the
+optimum microemulsions as the fuel and by adding emulsifier

-least one non-ionic surfactant, preferably in admixture with at least
+surfactant, preferably in admixture with at least one ionic

 (longer-chain alcohols, amphiphilic block copolymers etc.).

-the invention is achieved by emulsifier systems which are respectively
+according to the invention is achieved by emulsifier systems

-block copolymers etc. In addition to their efficiency, i.e., their low
+In addition to their efficiency, i.e., their low mass

 without additional emissions of noxious substances.

-methanol and other cosolvents, which serve for improving the combustion
+glycerol, methanol and other cosolvents, which serve for

-respectively adjusted for each oil in order to burn the oils as
+content is respectively adjusted for each oil in order to burn

-microemulsions in an optimal way in terms of emission of noxious
+the oils as microemulsions in an optimal way in terms of

-bicontinuous and conductible microemulsions for each water-to oil ratio
+microemulsions for each water-to oil ratio are formulated.
+The

-are formulated.
-The composition of the microemulsion is selected to
+composition of the microemulsion is selected to remain stably

 0[deg.]
 C. to +70[deg.]
 C.